yussufbiyik/simpletodo/README.md

 5. Finally after finishing and testing use **pull requests** to share your developments.

 # Future Plans
-- Divide the code in parts (Helpers & Renderers) to improve readability for future developments and contributions.
+- Add night mode.
+- Provide gifs to README.md